“Only art and science give us a hope for a higher life.” —Ludwig van Beethoven

 Credit and insurance mechanisms, fully developed as part of a system of justice, do not assure absolute elimination of criminal behavior.
 However, they will afford restitution and make it expensive and counter-productive to engage in criminal activity.

 A more complete exposition of an ideal approach to justice was set forth in lecture number 12 of Course V-50 and is examined and expanded in the Justice chapter on this website.
 The Course V-201 treatment of this topic will go deeper into the attainment of justice.
 It is more than likely that society will experience enormous savings and other benefits by using credit and insurance mechanisms as the primary means of deterring crime and for securing restitution when crime does occur.
 Those savings and benefits will come through the reduction of successful attacks on persons and property, the end of incarceration as a tool of criminal justice for all but the worst offenders, as well as the increase in peace of mind that comes from the security of living in a society with minimal criminal activity.

 Benjamin Franklin (1706-1790) organized the first American fire department in Philadelphia in 1736 and, to pay for the Philadelphia fire protection, organized the first fire insurance company in 1751.
 Franklin also advised ways to minimize the chance of fire, referring to his maxim “an ounce of prevention is worth a pound of cure.”

 Since 1948 Rural/Metro Corporation of Scottsdale, Arizona has been providing fire protection services.
 In 1948 Rural/Metro’s founder, Lou Witzeman, became concerned that his community (in Scottsdale) lacked fire protection.
 He pulled together some money, bought a fire truck, and asked his neighbors to support this fledgling company.

 As a private sector company that partners with communities, Rural/Metro is dedicated to finding the most cost-effective ways to deliver the highest quality fire protection and ambulance services.
-1 The company is one of the largest providers of private fire protection and ambulance service in the U.S., offering fire protection or ambulance service, or both, in nineteen states.
+1 The company is one of the largest providers of private fire protection and ambulance service in the U.S., offering fire protection or ambulance service, or both, in twenty states.
 2